Street Dedication and Acceptance

 • Roadway drainage shall be consistent with City and County of San Francisco drainage design

-• San Francisco Public Utility Commision shall determine if separate or combined sanitary/storm is required for the sub-division
+• San Francisco Public Utility Commission shall determine if separate or combined sanitary/storm is required for the sub-division

 • Utilities shall be undergrounded